 The Board has general control and management of the public schools in its district.
 The Board may establish schools and provide for courses and other services it deems necessary for the promotion of education and the general health and welfare of pupils, consistent with the administrative regulations of the Kentucky Board of Education.1

-Request for Waivers
+Request for Waivers and Exemptions

 The Board may authorize the Superintendent to request, on behalf of the District, a waiver of state regulations and/or reporting requirements established by a Kentucky Revised Statute requiring paperwork to be submitted to the Kentucky Board of Education or the Department of Education as permitted by statute.

+When approved as a district of innovation by the Kentucky Board of Education, the District may be granted waivers and exemptions from selected Kentucky Administrative Regulations, Kentucky Revised Statutes, and, for a school of innovation, certain Board policies.
+A school may decide whether it voluntarily chooses to be designated as a school of innovation and, thus, be included in the District's application and plan.
+However, the Board may require a school identified as persistently low-achieving under KRS 160.346 to participate in the District's plan of innovation.11

 School Funds and Property

 The Board has control and management of all school funds and public school property and may use its funds and property to promote public education.1